 Your doctor may confirm a suspected diagnosis of ringworm by requesting certain tests:

-Your doctor may recommend both medications and some lifestyle adjustments to treat ringworm.
+Your doctor may recommend both medications and lifestyle adjustments to treat ringworm.

-In addition to prescription and over-the-counter medication, your doctor may recommend that you care for your infection at home by practicing some of the following behaviors, including:
+In addition to prescription and over-the-counter medication, your doctor may recommend that you care for your infection at home by practicing some of the following behaviors:

-If you have been scratching your skin frequently due to the infection, you may also develop a staph or strep infection of the skin.
+If you’ve been scratching your skin frequently due to the infection, you may also develop a staph or strep infection of the skin.
 Your doctor may prescribe antibiotics to treat this bacterial infection as you continue your treatment for the ringworm.

 Skin medications may clear ringworm in two to four weeks.
 If you’re experiencing severe dermatophytosis that isn’t responding to over-the-counter treatments or treatment at home, your doctor may prescribe antifungal pills to clear up the infection.
 Most people respond positively to treatment.

 You can prevent ringworm by practicing healthy and hygienic behaviors.
 Many infections come from contact with animals and lack of proper hygiene.
-Remember to wash your hands after interacting with an animal.
-If you have a pet, keep its living areas clean and disinfected.
-If you have a weak immune system, avoid any animal or individuals who are suspected of having dermatophytosis.
+Tips to avoid ringworm include: